 Source: Autentika Global

 - To explore possible synergies with the dried tropical fruit market, see our study about exporting dried tropical fruit to Europe.

 2. What makes Europe an interesting market for tropical frozen fruit?

-Most of the tropical frozen fruit imported into Europe is used by the fruit processing industry, while smaller shares are destined for retail and food service channels.
-The Netherlands, Germany, France, Belgium, Poland, and the United Kingdom are the largest European markets for tropical frozen fruit.
-However, the Netherlands and Belgium have positioned themselves more as a trade and processing hubs.
-Belgium is home to several large frozen fruit processing companies, and most of the tropical frozen fruit imported into Belgium is not sold within the country but re-exported or further processed.
+The largest quantities of tropical frozen fruit are consumed by the fruit processing industry, while smaller shares are taken by retail and foodservice channels.
+The Netherlands, Germany, France, Belgium, Poland and the United Kingdom are the largest markets for tropical frozen fruit in Europe.
+However, the Netherlands and Belgium have positioned themselves more as a trade/processing hub.
+Belgium is home to several large frozen processing companies and most imported tropical frozen fruit is re-exported or processed for further exports.

 3. Which European countries offer most opportunities for tropical frozen fruit?